fakemanoan/fakemanoan.github.io/docs/_includes/install.md

 - Make sure your USB cable has working data.
 Confirm this by transfering a file to your phone in Android.
 - Make sure you have the right USB drivers installed from the official Samsung website
 - Make sure you have the correct Odin version
+- Make sure you run Odin with administrative privelleges